API Access Management

 Client ID

 The Client ID is a unique hash value.
 When creating a new Access Credential, the Client ID is given to the end-user End-users, also known as Express Users, are the individuals accessing an application through Express View.
-In most cases, end-users are the customers using the product. or Service-user account for accessing APIs in Express View Express View is how your end-user views you application.
+In most cases, end-users are the customers using the product. or Service-user account for accessing APIs in Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View..

 Client Secret